10.2. Inheritance

 render(&c);

 Substitutability.
 We begin with a general Shape class with three more specialized subclasses: Circle, Rectangle, and Triangle.
 First, it makes sense to say that "a Circle is-a Shape," and similarly for Rectangle and Triangle.
 Now, suppose that some C++ code (the render function) requires a Shape object; substitutability implies that we may substitute a Circle, a Rectangle, or a Triangle in place of the Shape.
-(The illustrated syntax is an oversimplification that we'll refine in a subsequent chapter.)
+(The illustrated syntax is an oversimplification we'll refine in a subsequent chapter.)
 Substitutability is the starting point for polymorphism, the final requirement for full object orientation, and the topic of a subsequent chapter.

 Inheritance Summary: Filling In The Table